Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 [Colab Notebook](https://colab.research.google.com/drive/18hnP5Q3xYndpPDExEP5d7FRddGPBejr_?usp=sharing)

-The implementation was taken from [this GitHub repository](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/ViLT/Fine_tuning_ViLT_for_VQA.ipynb) which was based off of a HuggingFace article on a basic VQA implementation[13].
+The implementation was taken from [this GitHub repository](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/ViLT/Fine_tuning_ViLT_for_VQA.ipynb) which is based off of a HuggingFace article on a basic VQA implementation[13].
 Some modifications were made to the training function with an optimizer and a learning rate scheduler being added.

 The dataset used was only the validation set of the [VQA v2 dataset](https://visualqa.org/download.html) since this codebase is simply a demo, so the training data was a bit lacking.
 However, it still was able to somewhat accurately understand the question and give proper and relevant answers, and with more training data and training epochs, the performance could be drastically improved.
+Furthermore, further fine-tuning of optimizers and learning rates could also improve performance.

 Something we added to the ViLT code was an implementation of GradCAM to give a heatmap of whatever the model was looking at in order to answer the question.
 This could be utilized to see how well the model is paying attention to correct regions of input in order to give a properly correlated output as well as creating a bounding box at no extra cost.